nablarch-development-standards/nablarch-style-guide/en/java/java-style-guide.md

 For the code covered under these conventions, it is assumed that the following three actions have been implemented:

-- Formatted using code formatter [Java code formatter](./code-formatter.md)）
+- Formatted using code formatter [Java code formatter](./code-formatter.md)
-- Violations of the conventions that can be detected mechanically by Checkstyle are resolved [Checkstyle Guide](./staticanalysis/checkstyle/README.md)）
+- Violations of the conventions that can be detected mechanically by Checkstyle are resolved [Checkstyle Guide](./staticanalysis/checkstyle/README.md)
-- The code that is evidently problematic and that is likely to cause problems later is eliminated using SpotBugs（[SpotBugs Guide](./staticanalysis/spotbugs/README.md)）
+- The code that is evidently problematic and that is likely to cause problems later is eliminated using SpotBugs [SpotBugs Guide](./staticanalysis/spotbugs/README.md)

 Anything that can be handled mechanically is implemented in advance, and these conventions serve as a guide for writing better code, or as code review guidelines.